codecks-io/react-reform/README.md

 ##### `model`

 required form values for your controlled form.
+Needs to be an object.
+Each input of your form has a `name` prop.
+Its value needs to be present as a key in the model.

 ##### `onFieldChange(fieldName, value)`